Download the entry form

 By signing the entry form, the entrant accepts all the rules and regulations of the competition and the decisions of the jury.
 Failure to comply with these rules and regulations may lead to disqualification.

-- The competition is open to pianists and orchestral instrumentalists.
+- The competition is open to solo instrumentalists and singers.

-- A maximum of thirty (30) competitors will be selected for the competition.
+- A maximum of thirty (30) competitors will be admitted to the competitive rounds in Cape Town and each will receive an amount of R1 000.

 - The competition is judged cumulatively over the four rounds.